MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

 * `Version` is the protocol version.
 The current version is `v2.0`.

-* `IsProgressive` is a boolean flag that indicates whether this data set contains progressive frames.
+* `IsProgressive` is a boolean flag that indicates whether this dataset contains progressive frames.
    A progressive frame is one of:

      | Frame             | Description                                    |